Glasgow Caledonian New York College

 Financial Aid Information

 GCNYC has been granted permission to participate in Title IV, allowing students to apply for Federal Financial Aid.
 There are also merit-based scholarships available.
-Questions about financial aid and scholarships should be directed to the Director of Financial Aid at email@example.com
+Questions about financial aid and scholarships should be directed to the Financial Aid Coordinator at email@example.com

 Rights and Responsibilities of Students Receiving Financial Aid